DLFMetadataAssessment/WebsiteDocumentation/entries/before-you-begin.md

 <h2>Next Steps</h2>

-Once you are more familiar these topics, or if you are a GitHub veteran, please navigate to the [**Installation**](installation) page to begin installing necessary software setting up your GitHub environments.
+Once you are more familiar these topics, or if you are a GitHub veteran, please navigate to the [**Installation**](installation) page to begin installing necessary software and setting up your GitHub environments.